Ginx TV: Formation and launch

 Ginx was founded in 2007 by Alistair Gosling (founder of the Extreme Sports Channel), Udi Shapira, and Cosmo Spens.
 The Ginx TV television channel would launch in August 2008 on Romania's Boom TV satellite television platform.

 As of December 2012, Ginx TV operates in Southeast Asia, East Africa and Europe.
 Ginx TV is represented by the Dori Media Group in Indonesia and Turkey.
-A high-definition simulcast of the channel, called Ginx HD, was temporarily available on Hispasat 1E during 2011.
+A high-definition simulcast of the channel, called Ginx TV HD, was temporarily available on Hispasat 1E during 2011.
 On 30 July 2012, the channel became available in HD again on StarHub TV in Singapore.

 In August 2010, Ginx TV announced plans to launch in the UK and Ireland, where the channel expected a potential audience of over 12 million viewers through Sky and Virgin Media.
 In October 2010, Red Bee Media was appointed to create a new identity and on-screen presentation for the channel.

 The British launch was announced to be delayed in March 2011.
-Ginx would ultimately launch on Virgin Media on 9 July 2013.
+Ginx TV would ultimately launch on Virgin Media on 9 July 2013.
 A video on demand service was also available in the UK on BT Vision from 26 May 2011.

-Ginx programming has also been distributed to third-party broadcasters such as TVNZ U in New Zealand, Zee Trendz in India, OSN in the Middle East and North Africa and EGO in Israel.
+Ginx TV programming has also been distributed to third-party broadcasters such as TVNZ U in New Zealand, Zee Trendz in India, OSN in the Middle East and North Africa and EGO in Israel.

 On 12 December 2011, Ginx TV agreed to license some of its content to the American video gaming website The Escapist.

-In April 2015, Ginx formed a temporary partnership with DStv to launch the first Esports channel in South Africa.
+In April 2015, Ginx TV formed a temporary partnership with DStv to launch the first Esports channel in South Africa.
 The brand returned in 2017 through a partnership with SuperSport and DStv which would give it a dedicated channel.
-The channel was closed by 31 March 2024 with further content on Ginx+.
+The channel was closed by 31 March 2024, with further content being available on Ginx+.